vimalprasaths/Event-Management-Using-react/README.md

-Running your project is simple once you have the files on your computer.
+Running this project is simple once you have the files on your computer.
 You'll need to have Node.js installed first.

 Open your Terminal: Navigate to your project folder using your terminal or command prompt.
 For your specific folder, the command would be: